MAJOR plans for the former Belvedere Hotel site in Bournemouth town centre have been unveiled.

 The 11th floor communal spaceThe 11th floor communal space (Image: Royal London Mutual)

-On the 11th floor, Royal London Mutual is proposing communal facilities comprising an additional co-working space, informal lounge and a dining room with a fitted kitchen.
+On the 11th floor, Royal London Asset Management Property is proposing communal facilities comprising an additional co-working space, informal lounge and a dining room with a fitted kitchen.

 The developers added the "landmark building" will create up to 417 construction jobs, generate £28m to the local economy during the construction phase and around £1.7m from resident spending per year.